ChileBob/Zatsuma/USERGUIDE.md

 Zatsuma can also receive Zcash 'encrypted memos', which can be up to 512 characters long and are supported by most modern wallets.

-The 'View Orders' page also shows a QR Code which is connected to the shop wallet.
-Customers can scan this, enter a ZEC amount and a message.
-These messages are sent to all Zatsuma users as a broadcast but cannot be replied to from within Zatsuma.
+The 'View Orders' page shows a QR Code which is connected to the shop wallet.
+Customers can scan this code, enter a ZEC amount and a message.
+These messages are broadcast to all Zatsuma users but cannot be replied to.

-This can be used in all sorts of ways, as a guestbook, customers feedback, or even for customers to send tips.
+This can be used in all sorts of ways, as a guestbook, customers feedback, or maybe for customers to send tips.

 ## Why Zcash ?

-Zcash is a private payment method, all transaction details are available on a public blockchain but are encrypted so that only those involved in a transaction can see the detail.
+Zcash is a private payment method, all transaction details are available on a public blockchain but encrypted so that only those involved in a transaction can see its detail.
 This gives it the same properties as cash.

-Transactions happen on-chain so it takes time for them to confirm, however the time between blocks is only 150 seconds so not too bad - this is also planned to speed up to 75 seconds in the near futur
+Transactions happen on-chain so it takes time for them to confirm, however the time between blocks is only 150 seconds so not too bad - this is also planned to speed up to 75 seconds in the near future.

 ## Why Bitcoin ?

-Bitcoin (on-chain) is the standard coin, anyone who has crypto has heard of it and probably has some.
-Its available on every crypto exchange can be bought through ATMs.
+Bitcoin (on-chain) is the standard, anyone who has crypto has heard of it and probably has some.
+Its available on every crypto exchange can even be bought through ATMs.

-In reality, the long time between blocks (10 minutes) means when the network is busy (full blocks) it can take a very long time for transactions to confirm - sometime many hours.
+In reality, the long time between blocks (10 minutes) means when the network is busy it can take a very long time for transactions to confirm, sometimes many hours.
+Its also rather expensive for low cost items.
 This makes it difficult to use on-chain transactions in a retail environment.

 Bitcoin can also be sent via the Lightning Network, these transactions confirm instantly and costs are negligable.

-To accept payments over the Lightning Network the shop must also have a Bitcoin node, this makes it possible to accept on-chain payments so why not both.
+To accept payments over the Lightning Network zatsuma must also have a Bitcoin node, this makes it possible to accept on-chain payments so both methods are available.

 ## Transferring Funds

-Funds received by Zatsuma are stored in the shop node wallet, this should be considered a 'hot wallet' and treated as if it was a cash register.
+Funds received by Zatsuma are stored in the shop node wallet, this should be considered a 'hot wallet' and treated as if it were a cash register.

-Its important that funds are not allowed to accumulate and are sent to safe storage, perhaps a paper or hardware wallet.
-You may also wish to transfer them to an exchange where they can be sold for FIAT.
+Its important siginificant funds are not allowed to accumulate in the shop wallet.
+Its best to send them to safe storage, perhaps a paper or hardware wallet.
+You may also wish to send them to an exchange where they can be sold for FIAT.

-Zatsuma can only use commands that are 'whitelisted' and this excludes all commands that send funds, however those commands are available through the RPC or gRPC clients provided with the node.
+Zatsuma can only use commands that are 'whitelisted' and this excludes all that send funds, however those commands are available through the RPC or gRPC clients provided with the node.

 You can also use graphical wallets such as ZECwallet & bitcoin-qt.